DibyajyotiBiswal57/Programs-list/README.md

     14.Print numbers from (user defined number) to 1 in descending order.
     15.Print multiplication table up to 12 of given number.
     16.Accept a 3-digit number and print the sum of the first and second number and the product of first and last number.
-    17.Print a number in the reverse order.
+    17.Print a 3 digit number in the reverse order.
     18.Accept any range of m and n and print all the odd numbers between them.
     19.Accept any number and check if it is even or odd.
     20.Accept any number and print whether the number is a prime number or not.